 I completed this hike in winter, a time when Skyline Drive can close often due to ice and snow.
 The scenic byway may close in its entirety or in sections.

 The day of my hike, just the first five miles of Skyline Drive were open.
 Thankfully, the trailhead for this hike was accessible.
 The hike was quiet and relaxing.

 |$30 per vehicle (good for seven days)

-Park in the sizeable parking lot to the left of the Dickey Ridge Visitor Center.
-You’ll park in front of restrooms that are open in winter even when the visitor center is closed.
+Park in the large parking lot at the Dickey Ridge Visitor Center, in front of restrooms that are open in winter even when the visitor center is closed.

 The hike begins directly across Skyline Drive from Dickey Ridge Visitor Center.
 You’ll see a large trail kiosk at the trailhead with a map for the Fox Hollow Trail.

-Before or after this hike, make a stop for sweeping views at the overlook just behind the visitor center.
+Before or after this hike, make a stop for big views at the overlook behind the visitor center.
 In spring, this scenic overlook is popular with plein air painters.

 Fox Hollow Trail

 From the trail kiosk, you’ll see hiking trail go downhill to the left, as well as downhill to the right.
 It’s not entirely clear which way to go.

 Honestly though, if you look closely at the Fox Hollow TRACK Trail sign, you are directed to stay to the left.
 Naturally, I opted to go to the right.